 If you end up dying without a will, you’ll leave it to the courts to decide who gets what.

 Don’t be one of the 46% of Americans without a will.
-Here are some of the things that might occur if you find yourself dead without a will.
+Here’s what happens to your family and your estate if you die without a will:

 Family Members Will Fight